BennyTheDev/pipe-specs/README.md

 "[ID]": the arbitray ID for the ticker from 0 - 9999 as unsigned integer.
 "0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).

-"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficary.
+"[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary.

 "[MINT AMOUNT]": The amount to mint as string, between 0 and [LIMIT] (inclusive), given with the deploy function.